fommil/fpmortals/manuscript/wip.md

 When we monkey patch, we are not limited to the original instruction set: we can introduce new ASTs.
-Rather than change our core business logic, we might decide to *translate* the old instructions into the new ones by introducing a new
+Rather than change our core business logic, we might decide to *translate* existing instructions into an extended set, introducing `Batch`:
-algebra:

 {lang="text"}
 ~~~~~~~~